 In the early months of 2011, members of the current ensemble came forward to revamp and modernize the company outlook to better reach contemporary audiences.
 A new repertory and educational program was developed, along with the launch of the company's new website.
 In September 2012, the Russian Art Theater signed with the historic Stanton Street Shul and gained residency in the Lower East Side, where the company will be providing affordable theater productions to the New York Community.

 Currently, our mission is two-fold.
 Firstly, through the exploration of new theatrical works as well as progressive re-imaginings of classics, we aim to preserve, promote and advance Russian arts and heritage in New York City.
 Secondly, through an affordable and accessible theater education program, we aim to train a new generation of imaginative, innovative, and sincere artists capable of serving the mission for generations to come.

 Who is Who

 Aleksey Burago, Artistic Director

 As the Artistic Director of The Russian Arts Theater & Studio, Aleksey Burago helms the company's artistic vision, theatrical form, seasonal programming and message.
-He directs the ensemble with passion and intimacy, works closely with the creative team, and centralizes the company's inventive and inspired work environment.
+He directs the theater ensemble with passion and intimacy, works closely with the creative team, and centralizes the company's inventive and inspired work environment.

 Read Aleksey's articles on Backstage!